» Candidate Biographies

 Michael Marcello represents Scituate and western Cranston, District 41, in the R.I.
 House of Representatives.
-Recognized as a reformer and an advocate for open and ethical government, he recently authorized and won passage of landmark legislation that significantly amended the state’s Access to Public Record Act.
+Recognized as a reformer, he was ranked Number One in the House by Common Cause during the 2014 legislative session.
+An advocate for open and ethical government, he recently authorized and won passage of landmark legislation that significantly amended the state’s Access to Public Record Act.
 He also succeeded in passing legislation which prohibits local elected municipal officials from earning pension credits for their service on local city and town councils.
 He has consistently been the prime sponsor of a bill that would restore Rhode Island Ethics Committee jurisdiction over members of the General Assembly.

 Marcello has distinguished himself as a thoughtful proponent of Rhode Island small businesses and an advocate for leaner, more efficient government.
 He was an early supporter of equitable pension reform and continues to look for ways to streamline the cost and scope of Rhode Island’s government.

-Mike practices law and specializes in civil litigation, municipal law, and insurance coverage issues.
-A product of the Scituate’s public schools, he is a 1990 graduate of Colby College and earned his law degree from the American University’s Washington College of Law in 1994.
+A product of Scituate public schools, Mike is a 1990 graduate of Colby College and earned his law degree from the American University’s Washington College of Law in 1994.
 He was also a law clerk for Connecticut’s Superior Court system.

 Marcello takes a keen interest in American history, and spends some of his free time reading it.
 A Scituate native, he is the youngest of four children, and currently owns the home in which he and his siblings were raised.